lanl-aea/waves/docs/tutorial_sbatch_waves.rst

 .. include:: wip_warning.txt

-This tutorial implements the same workflow introduced in :ref:`tutorial_simulation_waves`, but executes the simulation with the SLURM workfload manager.
+This tutorial implements the same workflow introduced in :ref:`tutorial_simulation_waves`, but executes the simulation with the SLURM workload manager.

 **********
 References